Skip to content

 Description#

-A app configuration store is stored and maintained by default in a single region.
+By default, an app configuration store is stored and maintained in a single region.

-The app configuration geo-replication feature allows you to replicate your configuration store at-will to the regions of your choice.
-Each new replica will be in a different region and creates a new endpoint for your applications to send requests to.
-The original endpoint of your configuration store is called the Origin.
+The app configuration geo-replication feature allows you to replicate your configuration store to additional regions.
+Each new replica will be in a different region with a new endpoint for your applications to send requests to.
+The original endpoint of your configuration store is called the origin.
 The origin can't be removed, but otherwise behaves like any replica.

 Replicating your configuration store adds the following benefits: